The Importance of Processes in the Industry 4.0 Age

 The benefits go beyond immediate operational productivity.
 In these times of labor scarcity, skills development becomes critical and can affect employee retention.
 New recruits are therefore integrated more quickly into their duties.

-Industry 4.0 combines the integration of technologies to increase system connectivity and thus make the business more efficient.
-The key message to remember is that it cannot be done without putting the human being at the center of this transformation by analyzing work where there is creation of value.
+Industry 4.0 combines the integration of digital technologies to increase system connectivity and thus make the business more efficient.
+The key message to remember is that it cannot be done without putting the human being at the center of this transformation.

 The McGraw-Hill companies, (2006), « The Toyota Way Fielbook »